Best NAS drives 2022: Which network storage appliance is right for you?

 Read our full Buffalo TeraStation TS3420DN review for more information.

-Qnap's TS-h973AX might not have the snappiest name in the desktop NAS market, but it makes a big impression in other ways, offering enterprise-class data security and protection on a budget.
-Despite its modestly-sized casing, the TS-h973AX delivers an impressive set of features and great all-round performance.
-Last but not least, it's very affordable for SMBs – making this our top-choice desktop NAS.
+QNAP's TS-h973AX might not have the snappiest name in the desktop NAS market, but it makes a big impression in other ways, offering enterprise-class data security and protection on a budget.
+Despite its modestly-sized casing, the TS-h973AX delivers an impressive set of features and great all-around performance.
+It's also available for a great price and was our favourite NAS during testing.

 2.2GHz AMD Ryzen V1500B